Key takeaways

 Current Ratio Monitoring

-Current ratio monitoring takes a broader lens, current assets divided by current liabilities, including inventory.
-Manufacturing businesses often target 1.5 to 2.0, service companies may operate at 1.2 to 1.5.
-Smart dashboards compare against targets, and apply aging adjustments since a receivable overdue by 90 days is not as current as one due tomorrow.
+Current ratio monitoring takes a broader lens: current assets (including inventory) divided by current liabilities.
+Manufacturing businesses often target 1.5 to 2.0, while service companies may operate comfortably at 1.2 to 1.5.

-• Use aging buckets, 0 to 30, 31 to 60, 61 to 90, and 90 plus, to spot concentration risk.
+- Use aging buckets (0 to 30, 31 to 60, 61 to 90, and 90 plus days) to spot concentration risk.

-• Study seasonal patterns, if DSO spikes every March, plan collections and payment cycles accordingly.
+- Study seasonal patterns.
+If DSO spikes every March, plan collections and payment cycles accordingly.

-• Measure vendor performance, and adjust DPO expectations when counterparties delay consistently.
+- Measure vendor performance and adjust DPO expectations when counterparties delay consistently.

 Liquidity Forecast Tools